Moody photograph of an empty wooden pier at sunset with a cruise ship sailing away on the horizon

 What to Do If You Miss the Cruise Ship

 If you miss the ship, your first job is not to chase it.
 Your first job is to contact the port agent, the cruise line’s emergency contact, your tour operator, and your travel insurer.
-You may need to arrange transportation to the next port, replace missing documents, or pay expenses upfront before filing an insurance claim.
+You may need to arrange transportation to the next port, replace missing documents, or pay expenses upfront before making an insurance claim.

 The best solution is prevention: know the all-aboard time, stay on ship time, carry essentials ashore, and build a real return buffer.